-2. Describe the local board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment and New Americans), including goals relating to the performance accountability measures based on primary indicators of performance described in section 116(b)(2)(A) in order to support economic growth and economic self- sufficiency.
+2. Describe the local board's strategic vision and goals for preparing an educated and skilled workforce (including youth, individuals with barriers to employment, and New Americans), including goals relating to the performance accountability measures based on primary indicators of performance described in section 116(b)(2)(A) in order to support economic growth and economic self-sufficiency.

-Arapahoe/Douglas Works! has an increased emphasis on staff training and development, working toward skill and knowledge gains that will foster performance measurement achievement as well as using tools that align service delivery to best meet the needs of customers in developing and pursuing short and long-term career development goals that support economic self-sufficiency.
+Arapahoe/Douglas Works! has an increased emphasis on staff training and development, working toward skill and knowledge gains that will foster performance measurement achievement as well as using tools that align service delivery to best meet the needs of customers, including but not limited to youth, individuals with barriers to employment, and New Americans, in developing and pursuing short and long- term career development goals that support economic self-sufficiency.
 This emphasis addresses the A/D Works! goal to support staff with professional development training and resources, including regularly scheduled staff training opportunities throughout each year.
 Training opportunities for staff development include, but may not be limited to: the Foundations of Workforce Development (which covers 9 core competency areas), Virtual Excellence for providing virtual service delivery, meetings, and workshops, and Lunch & Learn events that focus on topics of critical skills for customer service, case management, community partnerships, LMI, programmatic updates, communication strategies, and wellbeing guides and resources that can be utilized by staff individually and with their customers.
-By providing staff with support, information, and increased learning opportunities, they are better equipped to serve customers in a robust and informed manner.
+By providing staff with support, information, and increased learning opportunities, they are better equipped to serve youth, individuals with barriers to employment, and New Americans, in a robust and informed manner.
 This also relates to the goal of increased cross training of staff and community partners to foster collaboration and enhanced program knowledge to better serve customers through any entry into the workforce center.

-Arapahoe/Douglas Works! has actively worked to enhance customer interactions in a more relational, individual-focused manner, moving away from transactional relations.
+Arapahoe/Douglas Works! has actively worked to enhance customer interactions in a more relational, individual-focused manner, moving away from transactional relations, resulting in greater engagement with individuals with barriers, youth and New Americans.
 A foundational endeavor in pursuit of this work is to serve customers utilizing the Human Centered Design Goal4 It!
 Methodology from Mathematica in order to provide science-informed, individual-focused goal planning and process that builds self-regulation skills.
 This methodology is science-informed to be focused on intrinsic motivation, planning for potential challenges during goal pursuit, accountability, and envisioning the end result to make goal achievement more likely and beneficial.
 Goal4 It! builds self-regulation skills that can benefit customers in all aspects of life, helping them become more self-sufficient and confident in their goals and abilities to deal with stressors.
 Goal4 It! has been implemented agency wide, and all case managers are trained in the methodology, resulting in an emphasis on establishing resilience and trouble-shooting problems with the customers.
 All case managers are also supported in the use of the methodology as demonstrated by the use of the methodology in one-on-one supervision sessions, team and agency meetings.